jupyter/nbgrader/CONTRIBUTING.md

     nbgrader extension install --user --symlink
     nbgrader extension activate

+Phantomjs must be installed in order to run tests.
+If you have npm installed, you can install phantomjs using:

+    npm install phantomjs

+If you do not have npm installed, you can still install phantomjs.
+On OS X:

+    brew update
+    brew install phantomjs

+On Linux:

+    apt-get update
+    apt-get install phantomjs

 ## Pull request checklist

 Before making a pull request, please ensure you have: